Big City Family Fun

 A walk through Alcatraz at twilight defines creepy for me.
 Photo Credit: Catherine Parker

-For younger kids, well the subject matter and the location might be too much for kids under 12.
-The facility itself isn’t stroller-friendly and the interior of the prison is poorly lit at times.
+For younger kids, the subject matter and the location might be too much for kids under 12.
+The facility itself isn’t stroller-friendly, and the prison interior is dark.

-Though it’s not all creepy.
-In addition to the Alcatraz tour on the island, the boat ride is a treat, especially if the weather is clear.
-The views of downtown San Francisco can’t be beat, really stunning.
-If you book the evening tour and the ferry ride at the sunset is top-notch.
-Though remember that San Francisco fog!
+However, it’s not all creepy.
+The boat ride is a treat, especially if the weather is clear.
+The views of downtown San Francisco can’t be beaten; they’re really stunning.
+If you book the evening tour, the ferry ride at sunset is top-notch.

 Take a ferry to Alcatraz with kids.